slonigiraf/whitepaper/slon/ENG.md

 - The worker sell (or transfer for free) the right to slash the referee to an employer during interview to get a job
 - In case of the fake recommendation the employer slashes the referee and sell SLON to compensate time of HR specialist lost for interviewing the worker that lacks skills mentioned in the recommendation letter

 Paid interview is a known instrument to recruit a specialist when there is a deficit of qualified candidates.
 The recommendation letter market can save a budget for paid interviews because employers can get a reimbursement for a weak candidate.

 ## Corporate education

-TODO: write this section about mentors and mentees
+In the proposed model, corporate education can be transformed by allowing employees to act as mentors and issue recommendations about their mentees, who would then pay the mentor for teaching and issuing a recommendation.
+This approach could replace traditional training programs and allow for a more personalized and tailored learning experience for employees.

+In this system, the HR manager or company director could buy recommendation letters about mentees.
+It would create a financial incentive for mentees to learn and perform well and a financial incentive for employees to share their knowledge and skills with their colleagues.

+Overall, this model has the potential to create a more efficient and effective corporate education system that is tailored to the needs and goals of individual employees.
+It could also foster a culture of continuous learning and development within the organization.

 ## School and university education

 Education is lagging behind the changes in the world.
-Companies need new skills, and educational organizations don&#39;t have time to teach them.
+Companies need new skills, and educational organizations don't have time to teach them.
 Often, education does not even know about their relevance.

 We are solving this problem with the help of the market.
 The market always knows what skills are needed, how to teach them and for whom they are needed.
 In modern markets, the value is not the product itself, but the guarantee of its quality, thanks to which you can replace the product or get money.

-According to the Slonigiraf system, a student buys a skill guarantee from a teacher and resells it to the company they work for or to a philanthropist who finances the student&#39;s education.
-The guarantee allows them to take an asset from the teacher, SLON coins, in the amount that is recorded in the guarantee, if the student&#39;s skill disappeared.
-SLON coins play the role of a teacher&#39;s digital reputation that can be bought and sold.
+According to the Slonigiraf system, a student buys a skill guarantee from a teacher and resells it to the company they work for or to a philanthropist who finances the student's education.
+The guarantee allows them to take an asset from the teacher, SLON coins, in the amount that is recorded in the guarantee, if the student's skill disappeared.
+SLON coins play the role of a teacher's digital reputation that can be bought and sold.

 ## Reputation